-God's promises are many but every one of them is reliable.
-I Kings

-8:56 testifies, "Blessed be the Lord, that hath given rest unto his people Israel, according to all that he promised: there hath not failed one word of all his good promise..."
-Indeed, "The word is not slack concerning His promise..."
+God made many promises to men.
+Each of them is reliable.
+Look at these testimonies.
+"Blessed be the Lord that hath given rest unto his people Israel, according to all that he promised: there hath not failed one word of all his good promise . . ."
+I Kings 8:56.
+"The Lord is not slack concerning His promise. . ."
 II Peter 3:9.
 "For all the promises of God in him (Jesus) are yea, and in him Amen, unto the glory of God by us," II Corinthians 1:20.
-It is safe to trust the promises of God because of the trustworthiness of the God who promises.
+One may safely trust the God who makes promises in grace for the benefit of mankind.